• Skip to primary navigation

 Reese Witherspoon, for instance, recently shared a meme on Instagram that said: “Those Who Say You Can’t Mix Business With Pleasure Have Never Taken a Gummy Vitamin.”
 (It got thousands of approving comments.)

 Of course, there’s also the proliferation of Millennial-focused gummy brands like Smarty Pants, OLLY, and Hum Nutrition, which have dominated the social media sphere.
-As a result of these trends and forces, gummy vitamins as a concept have reached peak visibility.
+As a result of these trends and forces, gummy vitamins as a concept have now reached peak visibility.

 Either way, the culture of taking gummy vitamins is now very popular among young adults– the same demographic that is, studies show, struggling massively with chronic stress and anxiety.

-All Natural Sleep Gummies
+DIY Sleep Gummies

 Accordingly, our DIY lemon balm and tart cherry sleep gummy recipe combines gentle herbs, juice, and gelatin to make a surprisingly mellow nighttime gummy that’s helpful for those struggling with insomnia and anxiety.

-Texture-wise, these gummies are a cross between JELL-O jigglers and sport cubes, which are refreshing and not-too-sweet.
 They’re sort of like a homemade gummy vitamin– except they’re less sweet and deliciously tart.
 (And they have way less sugar than most OTC gummy vitamins.)

 best-sleep-gummies_lemon-balm-chews-for-better-sleep